mariosebasco/MSR_Final/README.md

 ### gpio.c
 External I/O expander control using I2C (MCP23008).
 Might not use in project.

-### imu.c and servo.c
+### imu.c
-Files create to be able to control the whiskers at a distance.
-The gyroscope data from the user moving his hand will control the servo
+Files created to be able to control the whiskers at a distance.
+The gyroscope data from the user moving his hand will control the servo. (using potentiometer instead of gyro)

+### servo.c
+Control of the servo motors used to move the rat whiskers.